oriionz/gemslanding/docs/cluster_lookup/cluster_lookup.md

 You will need VPN to access the HPOC lookup

-<a href="https://lookuptw.apj-cxrules.win/" target="_blank">HPOC Lookup</a>
+<a href="https://lookupsg.apj-cxrules.win/" target="_blank">HPOC Lookup</a>

-Access credentials will be published on Monday 9th October 2023.
+Access credentials will be published on Wednesday 1st October 2024.